Basic Screening Survey

 Well-Ahead makes it easy for schools to participate in the Basic Screening Survey!

 A Well-Ahead representative will personally reach out to each eligible school to assist them in registering to participate.
-After submitting the participation form, Well-Ahead will host an informal information session to explain the process and talk through any questions your school has about the survey.
 Throughout the entire process, you will be directly connected to a Well-Ahead team member who will answer any questions that arise and provide you the resources and support you need.

 Preparing for the Screening